 Teach Kids to Advocate for Themselves

 What are some reasons you should teach your child to advocate for themselves?
 No matter your parenting style, teach your kids to advocate for themselves.
 It will nurture their independence and give them ownership of their problems.
 In the younger years, you can give children language for asking.
 Teach them to politely ask for something they need or want and encourage them to tell why they need it.
-In the middle years, role play difficult situations and how to self advocate.
+In the middle years, role play difficult situations and how to self-advocate.
 This gives kids empowering strategies and the language to express themselves.
-With my tutoring clients, we often talk through how and when to ask a teacher for help or a parent for project supplies.
-This is a good age to allow real world experiences like ordering in a restaurant or paying for something at the store.
-Provide support for critical thinking and problem solving.
-Successful self advocacy boosts self esteem, especially during the launching years.
-I remember my daughters disliked having to go into restaurants for a take out menu or call the doctor’s office to schedule an appointment, but they felt pretty proud of themselves once they had done it.
-It would have been easy for me to…
+With my tutoring clients, we often talk about how and when to ask a teacher for help or a parent for project supplies.
+This is a good age to allow real-world experiences like ordering in a restaurant or paying for something at the store.
+Provide support for critical thinking and problem-solving.
+Successful self-advocacy boosts self-esteem, especially during the launching years.
+I remember my daughters disliked having to go into restaurants for a takeout menu or call the doctor’s office to schedule an appointment, but they felt pretty proud of themselves once they had done it.
+It would have been easy for me to do it myself, but they needed…

 Product Review: CLEP Exams

 What are some ways you can save money on college?
 Testing out of required college courses is one way to save money on college and earn credit toward a college degree.
 AP (Advanced Placement) exams are sometimes offered to high school students upon completion of an advanced level high school course and award college credits for passing.
 However, CLEP exams (College Level Examination Program) are available to just about everyone anytime with 34 tests in 5 subject areas.
-These 1- 2 hour computer based multiple choice exams cost $89 per test and can award 3-6 college credits.
+These 1- 2 hour computer based multiple choice exams cost approximately $90 per test and can award 3-6 college credits.
 There are even testing sites in countries other than the US.
 Anyone who excels at a particular topic and is planning to go to college should consider taking a CLEP exam as many colleges and universities accept passing scores as college credit.
 College Board, creator of the SAT test, offers AP and CLEP exams and a wide variety of test and college prep materials.
 By taking AP and/or CLEP exams, students may be able to save significant time and money on college or free up their schedule to take other courses.
-With some careful planning and research, some students have even shaved a…
+With some careful planning and research, some students have even shaved…

 10 Life Skills for the Launching Years